-A prototype for BMW’s oft-rumored 1-Series sedan has been spotted yet again.
-Yes, after watching Audi and Mercedes-Benz have all the fun in the luxury compact sedan segment with their respective A3 and CLA-Class, BMW now wants a piece of the action.
+A prototype for BMW’s upcoming 1-Series sedan has been spotted yet again.
+Yes, after watching Audi and Mercedes-Benz have all the fun in the luxury compact sedan segment with their respective A3 and CLA, BMW now wants a piece of the action.

 As the spy shots reveal, BMW’s entry to the segment, which will be known simply as the 1-Series, will feature a conventional notchback sedan body with proportions typical of the BMW brand.
 Our photographer tells us that the prototype is quite a bit shorter than the 3-Series, and the trunk lid relatively high compared to the rest of the body.